RANKED! The 10 Most Unexpected 2020 Golden Globes Winners

 6. Brad Pitt, Best Supporting Actor For 'Once Upon a Time in Hollywood'

-In his acceptance speech, Brad Pitt refers to his fellow nominees as gods and that's what they are: acting gods.
+In his acceptance speech, Brad Pitt referred to his fellow nominees as gods and that's what they are: acting gods.
 Anthony Hopkins (The Two Popes), Joe Pesci (The Irishman), Al Pacino (The Irishman), Tom Hanks (A Beautiful Day in the Neighborhood).
 It's great that Pitt has his first Globe since the '90s, but this one is a little shocking.

 6/10